 - Take folic acid (see page 8) and vitamin D (see page 12) every day. - Eat fish twice a week: an oily fish such as salmon (tinned or baked) or trout once a week and a low-fat fish such as tilapia or plaice the other time.
 If you eat enough fish, it is less likely that your baby will be born too early.
 There are some types of fish that you should avoid eating while you are pregnant, because they contain harmful substances.
-For this reason, you should not eat smoked salmon, mackerel, eel, sardine, tuna, crab or shrimp.
+If you are unable to eat enough fish for whatever reason, you should take fish oil capsules containing 250-450 mg omega-3 docosahexaenoic acid (DHA).
 Check the Netherlands Nutrition Centre's ZwangerHap app to see which types of fish you can eat.